wp-plugins/contact-form-7-hide-success-message/readme.txt

 [Support Page](https://wordpress.org/support/plugin/contact-form-7-hide-success-message)

-Even Contribution is also welcome.For that switch to [Github](www.github.com)
+Even Contribution is also welcome.
+Contact me through rohilmistry [dot] ymail [dot] com.

 **NOTE:** You need to enable the plugin from its setting tab and then only message will be hide otherwise it will remail there.It will only hide the **SUCCESS MESSAGE**.